and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Meine Katze fehlt mir.

-The translation of it is this:
+The literal translation of that is

 - I miss my cat.